Return to Index

 - Flashlight and extra batteries

-- Matches—Keep matches stored in a dry place.
+- Matches or lighter—Keep matches stored in a dry place.

 - Pocket knife